 Difference #2: how we build a content plan

 - In SEO, we only build a content plan based on the keyword research;

 - In content marketing, we build a content plan based on the interests of the target audience.

-SEO specialists working with keyword research run the risk of missing out on well-converting content for which there are few search queries: cases, studies, expert polls, and so on.
+SEO specialists working with keyword research run the risk of missing out on profitable keywords with low competition and volume: cases, studies, expert polls, and so on.

 Content marketers often miss out on benefits because they don’t understand that their content is relevant to a cluster of high-demand keywords and they can get organic traffic if they optimize their page correctly.